StevanFreeborn/netdi/README.md

 # netdi

-A dependency injection container for [TypeScript](https://www.typescriptlang.org/) that is inspired by the .NET DI container.
+A dependency injection container for [TypeScript](https://www.typescriptlang.org/) projects that is inspired by the [.NET](https://dotnet.microsoft.com/en-us/) DI container.
 It is designed to be simple, lightweight, and easy to use.

 ✅ .NET-style service registration with different lifetimes (singleton, scoped, transient) ✅ Constructor injection with decorators